Prajj-10/Prajj-10/README.md

 # 👨‍💻 About Me:

 🎵 I love spending my time listening to music of all genres and styles.
-Currently listening to Jeremy Zucker and Chelsea Cutler's brent iii. check out my‎ ‎[‎Spotify](https://open.spotify.com/user/31mhbwq3lthnnawplg2mgdjz5jzi) playlists!
+Currently obessed with Noah Kahan.
+Check out my‎ ‎[‎Spotify](https://open.spotify.com/user/31mhbwq3lthnnawplg2mgdjz5jzi) playlists!

 🎥 I love nerding about movies and watching cinema from all over the world.
-Rooting for Dune 2 to sweep the Oscars 💪.
+F1, One Battle After Another, Bring Her Back, Ne Zha 2, and Sinners are my top favourite this year.
 Let's be friends on‎ [Letterboxd](https://letterboxd.com/Prajj_/)!

 🎸 I play guitar and other instruments.
-Currently learning "Johnny B. Goode" by Chuck Berry and "Edge of Desire" by John Mayer.
+Currently learning "Piano Man" by Billy Joel and "Maine" by Noah Kahan.

 ⌚ I enjoy talking about and collecting watches.
 Classic timepieces are a dying breed, and I hope they make a comeback.
 Let's be friends on‎ ‎‎[WatchCrunch](https://www.watchcrunch.com/Prajj_10)!

 🎮 I enjoy playing games when I find some time.
 I love single player games.
-I recently finished Silent Hill 2 Remake and Star Wars Jedi Survivor.
+I recently finished Ghost of Tsushima and Hollow Knight Silksong.
+Shaw!

 ⌨️ Recently, I've started keyboard modding and hope to continue exploring this hobby.